manwar/python-guide/amazon-web-services.md

     if __name__ == "__main__":
         main()

 Now we want `boto3` which is an `Amazon SDK`.
-We can install it using command `py -m pip install boto3`.
+We can install it using the command `py -m pip install boto3`.

-Don't forget to create the download dir `/home/manwar/practice-aws/s3alt`.
+Don't forget to create the download directory `/home/manwar/practice-aws/s3alt`.

 Let's edit the python file `s3.py`.